 Both Rongo Backpackers & Gallery and Karamea Farm Baches offer the fourth night free.
 There are many reasons for this, firstly, Karamea is not yet a well-known tourist destination and there are a lot of great attractions to see and activities to do here.
-By offering an incentive for people to stay four nights, it also gives them an opportunity to explore the region and get and appreciation for the quality of the tourist experience on offer in the region.
+By offering an incentive for people to stay four nights, it also gives them an opportunity to explore the region and get and appreciation for the quality of the tourist experience on offer here.
 Fourth night free is also an eco-tourism concept in which we reduce the amount of water, electricity, washing detergent, labour and cleaning products we use by 75% (as oppose to cleaning the rooms and doing the laundry daily for single-night stays) and improve the longevity of the linen, towels and laundry equipment in the process.
 In addition, the 4th night free policy enables us get past the initial “Who are you?”
 “Where are you from?”
 “What do you do?” questions and into conversations of more substance by getting to know our guests over four days…a far more satisfying experience for both guest and accommodation provider.

 Solar Hot Water

-Mountain biking on the Heaphy
+Mountain biking on the Heaphy Track

 We purchased a 10-seater shuttle bus in 2008 that enables us to offer a series of tours around the Karamea region that includes trips to scenic locations like the Oparara Basin, Mt.
-Stormy, Karamea Gorge etc as well as enabling us to pass on historical information about the region’s gold-mining, saw-milling, flax-milling industries as well as stories about the development of the dairy and tourism economies, the Karamea Wharf, Murchison Earthquake and the construction of the road linking Karamea with Westport.www.wildwildwest.co.nz
+Stormy, Karamea Gorge etc. as well as enabling us to pass on historical information about the region’s gold-mining, saw-milling, flax-milling industries as well as stories about the development of the dairy and tourism economies, the Karamea Wharf, Murchison Earthquake and the construction of the road linking Karamea with Westport.www.wildwildwest.co.nz

 This Website has been registered with the view to providing transport services along the West Coast involving other like-minded organisations and providing transport for travellers interested in exploring other eco-tourism operations on the Coast.
 This is a future project and will develop as resources become available.